 Schedule Pickup After Business Hours

 Carrier networks don’t follow the same operating hours as most businesses.
 Instead, they operate around the clock.
 So, when the warehouses they’re picking up shipments from are closed, they’re left waiting until the morning or Monday.
+Suppose your operating schedule can accommodate pickups in the evening or on weekends.
+In that case, your carrier partner will likely be thrilled to keep their own business moving and provide a reduced freight rate.

 Additional Air Freight Cost Reduction Strategies